rafalkaron/rafalkaron.github.io/content/blog/developing-a-landscape-photo.md

 ### Spot removal

-The lone treetop at the bottom left corner really bothered me.
+The lone treetop at the bottom left corner bothered me.
 I had to remove it with a spot-removal tool.

 ![Spot removal - treetop](media/blog/developing-a-landscape-photo/affinity-photo-13.jpg)